salvatore9090/CarbonCapture/README.md

 # CarbonCapture
-An app for identifying food products and assigning them a carbon score to encourage carbon-conscious shopping.
+An iOS 13 app for identifying food products and assigning them a carbon score to encourage carbon-conscious shopping.

 App is run through Xcode, and requires both Tensorflow and CocoaPods to run properly.